samdimek/samdimek/README.md

 - With a background in web3 technologies, blockchain, and cryptography, I am committed to ensuring the safety of emerging technologies.

 <h4 align="center"> My Focus Areas </h4>

-- **Cybersecurity** : Network security, risk management, vulnerability assessments, penetration testing, and incident response.
+- 👨‍💻**Cybersecurity** : Network security, risk management, vulnerability assessments, penetration testing, and incident response.

-- **Blockchain and Web3** : Passionate about the decentralized world, including smart contracts and cryptocurrencies technologies
+- 📝 **Blockchain and Web3** : Passionate about the decentralized world, including smart contracts and cryptocurrencies technologies

-- **Solidity Development** : Experienced in building smart contracts, although it's not my primary focus at the moment.
+- 💬 **Solidity Development** : Experienced in building smart contracts, although it's not my primary focus at the moment.

 -  **Automation & Bots** : I am such a lazy punk, I always want to automate stuff.
-I built a bot that automates bidding on my side hustle projects, optimizing efficiency and response time.
+I built a bot that automates bidding on my side hustle projects, optimizing efficiency and response time

-- 👨‍💻 Each of my projects will be available at: [My projects](https://samdimek.com/projects) on 10th Oct, 2025 [1430hrs].

-- 📝 I write articles on security & software in general, you can read some of them in, [Tech-Diaries](https://samdimek.hashnode.dev/)

-- 💬 I love discussions on: **Decentralization and smart contract development**